 No matter who you care for, how long you’ve been caring or what your circumstances are, if you are looking after a loved one who misuses drugs or alcohol, we are here to helpWe can:

 - Help you plan your caring role and guide you through the system.

 - Make sure that you have time for a life of your own.

 - Provide opportunities for you to learn new skills or hobbies and gain knowledge to help you to care.

 - Bring you together with other carers to have a say on issues affecting you at our Drug and Alcohol Carers' Forums and carers' workshops.
 Details of the 2020 Forums are listed in the Forum flier that can be downloaded below or here - Drug and Alcohol Carers' Forum 2020 dates poster.

 - Give you the chance to meet other people like you who understand your situation.

 - Keep you updated on issues related to caring and your caring situation.
-One way we keep you updated is through the Family Matters Newsletter (the last issue was in Winter/Spring 2020 and can be viewed here pdf Drug & Alcohol Carers' Newsletter (Winter/Spring 2020) (681 KB) or from the download area below).
+One way we keep you updated is through our newsletter (the last issue was in Winter/Spring 2020 and can be viewed here pdf Drug & Alcohol Carers' Newsletter (Winter/Spring 2020) (681 KB) or from the download area below).

 By joining our Drug and Alcohol Carer Forums you can:

 - raise issues that concern you